earthly/earthly/docs/docker-images/buildkit-standalone.md

 This image needs to be run as a privileged container.
 This is because `buildkitd` needs appropriate access to start and run additional containers itself via `runc`.

+#### EARTHLY_TMP_DIR

+Because this folder sees _a lot_ of traffic, its important that it remains fast.
+You should almost always use a ocker volume, or a host mount for this folder.
+If you do not, `buildkitd` can consume excessive disk space.

 #### External Usage

 To use this image externally, it requires you to forward a port on your machine to the containers port 8372.
 You will need to ensure that external access to the machine on the port you chose is possible as well.

-If you are using this container locally, please note that `EARTHLY_BUILDKIT_HOST` values where the host is `127.0.0.1`, ` ::1/128`, or `localhost` are considered local and will result in Earthly attempting to manage the buildkit container itself.
+When using this container locally with `earthly`,  please note that setting `EARTHLY_BUILDKIT_HOST` values with hosts `127.0.0.1`, ` ::1/128`, or `localhost` are considered local and will result in Earthly attempting to manage the buildkit container itself.
 Consider using your hostname, or another alternative name in these cases.

 ### Supported Environment Variables